Frequently Asked Questions

 Yes.
 We offer monthly Behind the Scenes Tours, as well as daily tours and group tours.
 Upcoming Behind the Scenes Tour dates can be found on the Take a Tour page, or you can call 800.226.7625 to schedule a visit.
 For group tour information, email [email protected].

 Our education is delivered via immersive teaching methods, both in Full Sail’s real-world production studios and classrooms, as well as through our online learning environment.
-Every one of our degree programs is designed to provide students with knowledge and real-world experience that will prepare them for unique career paths in entertainment, media, arts, and technology.
+Every one of our degree programs is designed to provide students with knowledge and real-world experience that will prepare them for unique career paths in entertainment media and emerging technologies.

 To learn more about what makes Full Sail different from other schools, visit We're Different.